awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 You should remove IAM policies that have a statement with `"Effect": "Allow" `with `"Action": "*"` over `"Resource": "*"`\.

+**Note**
+AWS Config should be enabled in all Regions in which you use Security Hub\.
+However, global resource recording can be enabled in a single Region\.
+If you only record global resources in a single Region, then you can disable this control in all Regions except the Region where you record global resources\.

 ### Remediation<a name="iam-1-remediation"></a>

 To modify your IAM policies so that they do not allow full "\*" administrative privileges, see [Editing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html) in the *IAM User Guide*\.